jtara1/turbo_palm_tree/README.md

 ## Installation

-Note, this repo has a few other git submodules so be sure to use `--recursive` option with `git clone` to clone those in addition to this repo.
+Note, this repo has git submodules so be sure to use `--recursive` option with `git clone` to clone those in addition to this repo.

 Clone this repo somewhere, e.g.: